hypathianet/website/hypathianet/content/docs/Introduction.md

 ### Resultant Architecture

-* Gitlab as main user interface for group management and version control, collaboration and communication.
+* [Gitlab](https://about.gitlab.com) as main user interface for group management and version control, collaboration and communication.
+It also acts as the source of truth for user permissions and artifact ownership.
+While the Enterprise version offers usefull additional functions, for operating a hypathia-style cluster, the open-source version is sufficient.

-* Kubernetes in a multi-tenant configuration for orchestrating containers based applications
+* [Kubernetes](https://kubernetes.io in a multi-tenant configuration for orchestrating containers based applications.
 * Container Linux as operating system for nodes.
+The current phase of restructuring of the project makes it unclear whether the [version offered by CoreOs](https://coreos.com/os/docs/latest/), the division of RedHat Inc. or by [Flatcar](https://www.flatcar-linux.org/), the version forked by the original authors is more ideally suited.
+We will keep you posted.
-* Ceph as storage solution
+* [Ceph](https://ceph.com/) as storage solution.
+This is provided to an Hypathia K8s cluster via the [Rook](https://rook.io/) project.
 * LDAP for password and identity management.
+This can be provided via a number of solutions.